-The Company was eligible for \$149 (December 31, 2020 - \$216) (reduced by \$26 (December 31, 2020 - \$49) for the portion of wages that were capitalized) under the CEWS program, to cover a portion of employee wages, and is intended to help prevent future job losses and to ease the business back into normal operations.
+During 2021, the Company was eligible for \$149, reduced by \$26 for the portion of wages that were capitalized, under the CEWS program to cover a portion of employee wages and to help prevent future job losses and to ease the business back into normal operations.
 The Company has received all the funds.